Electromagnetic Couplings of Dark Domain Walls

 The situation becomes more interesting in the presence of walls.
 In the rest frame of the wall, Eq.~(\ref{Heq}) implies ${\cal H}_-={\cal H}_+-{\cal Q}$, where ${\cal H}_-$ and ${\cal H}_+$ are the flux values inside (to the left of) and outside (to the right of) the wall.
 In the original coordinates, ${\cal H}={\cal H}_-+{\cal Q}\,\Theta \bigl(r-r(t)\bigr)$.
 Then to analyze how a membrane wall affects the electromagnetic fields we consider walls which are large and treat them as approximately flat.
 Accordingly, we use \be {\cal H} = {\cal H}_- + {\cal Q}\,\Theta \Bigl(n_\mu \bigl(x^\mu - x^\mu_0(t)\bigr)\Bigr) \, , \ee where $x^\mu_0(t)$ is a parametric specification of the wall location and $n_\mu$ is the outward normal.

 We now examine the electromagnetic fields along a line of sight that crosses the wall.
 This problem shares some common features with the propagation of light across axion domain walls \cite{Huang:1985tt,Harari:1992ea} but there are some important differences.
-As in \cite{Huang:1985tt,Harari:1992ea}, we find that variables $\tilde F_{\mu\nu} = F_{\mu\nu} + \frac{\zeta}{6 {\cal M}^2} \epsilon_{\mu\nu\lambda\sigma} {\cal H} F^{\lambda\sigma}$ introduced in Eq.~(\ref{redef}) are convenient for understanding how electromagnetic fields cross the wall.
+As in \cite{Huang:1985tt,Harari:1992ea}, we find that variables $\hat F_{\mu\nu} = F_{\mu\nu} + \frac{\zeta}{12 {\cal M}^2} \epsilon_{\mu\nu\lambda\sigma} {\cal H} F^{\lambda\sigma}$ introduced in Eq.~(\ref{redef}) are convenient for understanding how electromagnetic fields cross the wall.
+There is an important distinction.
 In \cite{Huang:1985tt,Harari:1992ea} they consider walls which are thick compared to the wavelength of the incident electromagnetic waves and use adiabatic limit to describe the propagation.
-In contrast, in our case the walls are ultra-thin, and so we must use the ``sudden" approximation.
+In contrast, in our case the walls are ultra-thin compared to light wavelengths and so we must use the complementary ``sudden" approximation.
 Conceptually, this is like Fresnel's description of light refraction on interfaces between dielectrics \cite{Jackson:1998nia}.
 However there are important simplifications.

-First off, having infinite walls, and going to their rest frame, we pick the coordinates so the wall sits at $z=0$ plane.
+First off, having infinite walls, and going to their rest frame, we pick the coordinates so wall sits at $z=0$ plane.
 Then using the boost invariance of the wall in the $z-t$ plane \cite{Huang:1985tt,Harari:1992ea}, we can go to the frame where the incident waves come along the normal to the wall.
-Finally, since ${\cal H}$ off the wall is constant and we are ignoring the curvature of space, the dispersion relation is $\omega^2 = \vec k^2$ on both sides, and so the index of refraction is $n_{\pm} = 1$.
+Finally, since ${\cal H}$ off the wall is constant and we are ignoring the curvature of space, the dispersion relation is $\omega^2 = \vec k^2$ on both sides, and the index of refraction is $n_{\pm} = 1$.
 So, the waves are impacting the wall at right angles, propagating both after and before as waves in vacuum.
 Any specific case where the wave vector and wall normal are at an angle can be reduced to this by a Lorentz transformation.